 You can contact us directly with your thoughts and suggestions by calling our Contact Centre on 0300 123 5000 or by emailing A47A11ThickthornJunctionRIS@highwaysengland.co.uk

-We still intend to hold a consultation with a series of public events, although we now plan for these to take place later in the year.
+We intend to hold a consultation with a series of public events in 2019.
+Your views will help shape our scheme.

 |2019||Development Consent Order submitted.
 You'll have further opportunity to comment on the scheme at this stage|